 - The College premises, including the library, is closed to all students and non-essential visitors.
 All events have been cancelled and refunds given if necessary.

-- Trinity staff are continuing to work under appropriate hygiene and social distancing guidelines and are actively preparing to work remotely should the federal and/or state government issue additional restrictions that prevent work from Trinity House.
+- Trinity staff are continuing to work under appropriate hygiene and social distancing guidelines and have resumed working from Trinity House.
 A rigorous cleaning schedule is in place.

 See below for specific information on these points.